GDG-Ukraine/gdg.org.ua/README.md

 You can use [`tox`](https://tox.readthedocs.org) to run tests as well.
 Unfortunately, due to some bug in tox itself some special steps are required.

     $ make test-envs

-You can also run only specific set of tests.
-To do that, add `-e toxenv[,toxenv]` to tox comand.
-For example, to run tests only for python3.5, use the following command:

-    $ make TOX_ARGS="-e py35-codestyle,py35-nosetests" test-envs

 ## Enabling env
 If you for some reason need to run shell with env activated, run this: